terrell/cubscout/README.md

 conversation = Cubscout::Conversation.find(12345)

 # Cubscout::Conversation.find returns one Cubscout::Conversation object, from
-# which attributes can be read
+# which attributes can be read. attributes can be read as snake case or camel case.
 puts conversation.mailbox_id
+puts conversation.mailboxId
 ```

 Check Helpscout's API documentation for all [attributes returned](https://developer.helpscout.com/mailbox-api/endpoints/conversations/get/#response)